animist-io/whale-island/README.md

 + Making a presence verfication request through the deployed AnimistEvent contract at `0xf802....cde` **and**

-+ Implementing a public contract method with the following function signature:
++ Implementing a public contract method for whale-island to invoke with the following function signature:
   * `verifyPresence(address visitor, uint64 time)`

 **Example**